-Mandy Smith and Sean Palmer are members of our writing team and co-hosts of our upcoming national gathering, Awakenings: The Life of the Church for the Sake of the World.
-Register now to learn more from diverse voices like theirs.
+Mandy Smith and Sean Palmer are members of our writing team and co-hosted our 2019 national gathering, Awakenings: The Life of the Church for the Sake of the World.
+Check out the Awakenings resources to learn more from diverse voices like theirs.

 Why Is Diversity Needed?